shyamrai22/BridgeLabz-Training/README.md

 - Set up **Visual Studio** and learned how to:
   - Create a new C# project
   - Build and run C# programs
 - Improved coding skills through hands-on practice with control flow and looping concepts

 ## 📝 Assignment for the Day
 - Solved **Level 1 and Level 2 problems** based on:
   - Control flow statements
   - Looping concepts
 - Implemented multiple logic-based programs using conditions and loops
 - Practiced problem-solving using real-life scenarios to strengthen programming logic

 ## 🔮 Upcoming Learning
 - Arrays in C#
-- Methods in C#
+- Strings in C#

----

  ## 📅 Day 05

 **Date:** 22-12-2025 (Tuesday)